 With a polished cast, this production is safely in the realm of entertaining dinner theatre.

-WHERE: Little Italy is located at 824 Afterglow (@ West Ave, near Blanco Rd.)
+WHERE: The Big Apple Room at Little Italy (824 Afterglow @ West Ave, near Blanco Rd.)

 PRICE: Only $30 for Dinner & Show combo (Tickets are $40 at the door.
 Seating is limited, reservations are strongly suggested!)